seppinho/mutserve/README.md

 ## Standalone Usage
 You can run mutserve as a standalone tool starting with CRAM/BAM files and detecting heteroplasmic and homoplasmic sites.
 By default BAQ is set (``--noBaq`` otherwise) and no indels  (``--indel`` otherwise) are called.

-**Note for indel**: This feature is currently in beta, there is currently **no** normalization or realignment applied for indels.
+The **indel feature** is currently in **beta**, there is currently **no** normalization or realignment applied for indels.

-Please be aware that mutserve always reports the non-reference level as the heteroplasmy level, while mtDNA-Server always reports the minor component.
+**Please be aware** that mutserve always reports the non-reference level as the heteroplasmy level, while mtDNA-Server reports the minor component.
 ```
 wget https://github.com/seppinho/mutation-server/releases/download/v1.1.11/mutation-server-1.1.11.jar